sergei-zelinsky/togeojson-api-service/README.md

 **Responses:**
 - `200`- the body of response contains converted GeoJSON
-- `400` - there were some problems (can not load or convert input document)
+- `400` - if there were some problems: can not load or convert input document or required params were missed

 **URL example:**
 ```
 /api/toGeoJson/kml?url=http://example.com/path/to/file.kml
 ```

 or